Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • Android, iOS

-• Mac, Windows, Linux
+• Mac, Win, Linux

-• Android, iOS, Windows Phone
+• Android, iOS, Win Phone

-• Mac, Windows, Linux
+• Mac, Win, Linux

-• Android, iOS, Windows Phone
+• Android, iOS, Win Phone

-Unfortunately, this project does not have the extensive infrastructure inherent in "adult" password managers.
+Unfortunately, this project does not have the extensive infrastructure inherent in “adult” password managers.
 There are no mobile applications, there is no way to work with the password database offline.
-Browser plugins are also more convenient than a bookmarklet: they can be updated themselves and implement a more convenient interface.
+Browser plugins are also more convenient than a bookmarklet: they themselves can be updated and implement a more convenient interface.

-Therefore, let's hope that My1login will find its user and be able to fill in the gaps in the service.
+Therefore, let's hope that My1login will find its user and be able to fill the gaps in the service.

 • Mac, Linux

-All this looks very promising, if not for one "but": while most of the functionality is only in the plans.
-At the moment, there is a good implementation that works and synchronizes under Linux and OS X. In the best traditions of crowdfunding, the author offers interested users to chip in money, allowing him to devote 100% of his working time to the project.
-As the ultimate goal, the bar is set at $60,000 (which, it should be noted, is quite a lot).
-The entire project is posted on github, so you can follow the progress of development.
-In fairness, it should be noted that the pace of development at the moment can hardly be called inspiring.
+All this looks very promising, if not for one “but”: so far most of the functionality is only in the plans.
+At the moment, there is a good implementation that works and synchronizes under Linux and OS X. The author, in the best traditions of crowdfunding, invites interested users to donate money, allowing him to devote 100% of his working time to the project.
+The final goal is set at $60,000 (which, it should be noted, is quite a lot).
+The entire project is posted on GitHub, so you can follow the progress of development.
+To be fair, it should be noted that the pace of development at the moment can hardly be called inspiring.

-In any case, the declared functionality looks quite “tasty”, so it makes sense to take a closer look at this password manager.
+In any case, the declared functionality looks quite tasty, so it makes sense to take a closer look at this password manager.